Quantum Mpemba-like effect in Unruh thermalization: Introduction

-The primary goal of most experimental schemes is to verify the \emph{thermal nature} of the Unruh effect, operationally defined by the attainment of a Planckian response spectrum upon the detector’s equilibration.
+The primary goal of most experimental simulations is to verify the \emph{thermal nature} of the Unruh effect, operationally defined by the attainment of a Planckian response spectrum upon the detector’s equilibration.
 Moreover, authenticating a \emph{genuine} Unruh effect requires additional verification of unambiguous signatures that distinguish the quantum-originated Unruh radiation from classical thermal radiation at temperature $T_U$.
 For instance, in BEC simulation \cite{v2-11}, long-range phase coherence and temporal reversal of the matter-wave radiation imitate the spatial and temporal coherence of Unruh radiation.
-However, two main obstacles exist \cite{sec1-7-5}: (1) exotic scenarios exhibiting non-Planckian responses at detector equilibrium, and (2) the existence of a universal and compelling quantum-discriminating signature for the Unruh effect is still debated.
+However, two main obstacles exist \cite{sec1-7-5}: (1) no simulation of exotic scenarios exhibiting non-Planckian responses (e.g., anyonic response spectrum associated with a conformal background \cite{sec1-7-6}) at the detector's equilibrium has been reported, and (2) the existence of a universal and compelling quantum-discriminating signature for the Unruh effect is still debated.

 Theoretically, the Unruh effect is derived from the thermalization theorem \cite{sec1-6}, which guarantees that the detector satisfies the Kubo-Martin-Schwinger (KMS) condition, a hallmark of thermal equilibrium \cite{sec1-7}.
 Crucially, for the Unruh effect, this does not preclude deviations from strict Planckian statistics in a detector's response.
 A striking manifestation of this is the phenomenon of \emph{statistics inversion} \cite{sec1-7-1}, exhibited by an Unruh-deWitt (UDW) detector \cite{sec1-5} coupled to a massless scalar field in $n$-dimensional spacetime.
 Specifically, the detector's excitation spectrum switches from Bose-Einstein statistics for even $n$ to Fermi-Dirac statistics for odd $n$.
 Historically, this inversion challenged a thermal interpretation of the Unruh effect \cite{sec1-7-3}.
-However, within the framework of the thermalization theorem, the statistics inversion is fully consistent with the KMS condition and thus reinforces, rather than invalidates, this interpretation \cite{sec1-7-4,sec1-7-6,sec1-7-7}.
+However, within the framework of the thermalization theorem, the statistics inversion is fully consistent with the KMS condition and thus reinforces, rather than invalidates, this interpretation \cite{sec1-7-4,sec1-7-7}.
 Nevertheless, it sharpens the distinction between the Unruh radiation and a classical thermal bath at the same temperature.

 Before reaching equilibrium with the background fields, the detector undergoes an irreversible (Unruh) thermalization process.
 Its final response spectrum thus reflects only asymptotic equilibrium properties, while all information about the intermediate quantum dynamics is erased.
 For example, even when the (Unruh) temperature uniquely determines the final thermalized state, the open quantum dynamics of a UDW detector \cite{sec1-8} allows itself to evolve from an arbitrary initial state along distinct thermalization trajectories toward this equilibrium.
 Quantified by trajectory-dependent \emph{process functions} (e.g., quantum Fisher information), it was shown \cite{sec1-7-8} that statistics inversion does not provoke any dependence of thermalization trajectory on the parity of spacetime dimension.
 This finding is consistent with the established thermal interpretation of the Unruh effect.